GLOBAL MARKETS-Crude mixed on output deal, recession fears; shares slip

 Gold prices rose to their highest in more than seven years and the dollar fell slightly, with volume thin due to the Easter Monday holiday across Europe and parts of Asia, where markets in Australia, New Zealand and Hong Kong were closed.

-U.S. Treasury yields rose as the cut to global oil output addressed a glut that has damaged the energy sector but reminded investors of the sharp economic contraction countries face.
+U.S. Treasury yields rose, bolstered by hopes for reopening the U.S. economy weeks after restrictions to fight the fast-spreading disease shut it down.
+But the oil glut reminded investors of the deep economic contraction countries still face.

 Britain's finance minister told colleagues the UK's economy could shrink by 25% to 30% between April and June because of the coronavirus lockdown, the Times newspaper reported.